-i) Measuring certain principal adverse impacts that are covered by our exclusions and commitment, and ii) The measurement of certain indicators specific to us where no existing PAIs are pertinent to the characteristics promoted.
-These indicators are, for example, the number of issuers in which the product has invested that have, for example, tobacco revenues exceeding 10%, oil sands or arctic drilling revenues exceeding 5%, coal production and coal-based energy revenue above 8% and 30% respectively in 2023, etc. (Please refer to the Investment Strategy section for applicable thresholds for each one of our exclusions.
+- i) Measuring certain principal adverse impacts that are covered by our exclusions and commitment, and - ii) The measurement of certain indicators specific to us where no existing PAIs are pertinent to the characteristics promoted.
+These indicators are, for example, the number of issuers in which the product has invested that have, for example, been involved in tobacco production, or generated oil sands or arctic drilling revenues exceeding 5%, coal production and coal-based energy revenue above 8% and 30% respectively in 2023, etc. (Please refer to the Investment Strategy section for applicable thresholds for each one of our exclusions.